-We drink only bottled water and STCH Ministries will provide bottled water for brushing your teeth.
-Each participant is also provided with a STCH Ministries water bottle for use at all other times.
+We drink only bottled water, and STCH Ministries will provide bottled water for brushing your teeth.
+Each participant is also provided with a STCH water bottle for use at all other times.
 There are thermoses available to refill these bottles.
 It is important to drink plenty of water to keep your body hydrated in the warm weather.
 Safe alternatives to bottled water include drinks made out of boiled water (coffee, tea, soup), as well as canned or bottled carbonated drinks.

+When eating at the mission center, all food is carefully prepared and safe to eat.
 STCH Ministries policy is that you take all that you want to eat, but that you eat all that you take.
 STCH Ministries has also carefully chosen other eating locations that prepare foods safely.
 However, as a precaution, we recommend that you not eat fresh fruits or vegetables that cannot be peeled.
+Avoid lettuce and other leafy vegetables.
 Do not eat foods purchased from street vendors.